 The areas that most commonly get hot spots are on the neck, face, and thighs, but hot spots can affect anywhere on the body.
-The spots are also intensely itchy, causing frantic scratching and nibbling, and are thought to be painful, too.
+The spots are also intensely itchy and painful, causing frantic scratching and nibbling.
 Many dogs get a little grumpy with a hot spot.

 Symptoms of Hot Spots on Dogs

-Hot spots are often first noticed because the dog keeps returning to the same area to lick or chew, or to scratch.
+Hot spots are often first noticed because the dog keeps returning to the same area to lick, chew, or scratch.
 They’re really very irritating, and a dog with a hot spot will think of little else but scratching the itch.

 You may also notice a wet patch of fur, or even an area of fur loss.
-They’re usually on the head, neck, or outside of the back leg, but a dog can get hot spots on his paws, back, tail, and even hot spots on the belly.
+They’re usually on the head, neck, or outside of the back leg.
+However, a dog can get hot spots on his paws, back, tail, and even hot spots on the belly.

-Be cautious about examining the area yourself—many dogs find these spots so irritating and uncomfortable that they’re prone to growling or snapping when the area is examined.
+Be cautious about examining the area yourself—many dogs find these spots so irritating and uncomfortable that they’re prone to growling or snapping when others get close to the area.

-The problem spreads extremely quickly if not treated, so what starts out as a small area may be several inches in size when you wake up the next morning or come home from work.
+The problem spreads extremely quickly if not treated.
+What starts out as a small area may be several inches in size after just a few hours.